 Currently, the Your Feedback system collects SQCT data from:

-During this transitional year, Your Feedback Departmental Coordinators do not have access to the Your Feedback system.
+Your Feedback Departmental Coordinators do not have access to the Your Feedback system.

 Rude words (e.g., profanity) are redacted and the comments with redacted words are reviewed to determine if the comments are also offensive (e.g., discriminatory, harassing), and removed if necessary.
 All other SQCT comments are released without review.
 If an instructor receives a comment that they believe is offensive and wishes to report that comment, they are asked to do so using the new SQCT Comment Review tool in the Faculty/Staff Extranet.
 If the comment raises concerns regarding faculty or student safety, Campus Police should be notified immediately.